-Mike Wittenwyler is an administrative and regulatory attorney, and the lead attorney in the firm’s Political Law Group.
-He advises businesses, trade associations and other organizations in their interactions with government - local, state and federal.
+Mike Wittenwyler is an administrative and regulatory attorney at Godfrey & Kahn, S.C., and the lead attorney in the firm’s Political Law Group.
+Splitting his time between Madison, Wisconsin and Washington D.C., he advises businesses, trade associations, and other organizations on their interactions with government - local, state, and federal.

 Mike works with clients each day on campaign finance, election law, ethics and lobbying regulation, and the tax regulation of political and lobbying activities.
-He performs legislative planning, analysis and drafting for business and industry groups.
+He performs legislative planning, analysis, and drafting for business and industry groups.
 His work on administrative and regulatory matters includes responding to agency investigations and enforcement actions as well as the review of and challenge to agency actions.
-He often participates in litigation on these matters on behalf of coalitions of individuals, businesses and trade associations.
-Many of Mike’s clients are tax exempt organizations and he understands how these organizations operate as well as how increasing regulation affects their activities.
+He often participates in litigation on these matters on behalf of coalitions of individuals, businesses, and trade associations.
+Many of Mike’s clients are tax-exempt organizations and he specializes in the tax regulation of lobbying and political activities as well as other tax-exempt legal matters.

 Mike has direct experience with political campaigns and media relations and, prior to law school, worked as a congressional aide in Washington, D.C.
 Before joining the firm, he served as campaign manager and spokesperson for U.S. Senator Russ Feingold’s (D-WI) successful 1998 re-election.

 In 1995, Mike graduated with distinction from the University of Wisconsin-Madison with a bachelor’s degree in political science and earned his law degree from the University of Wisconsin in 1998.